 A galette is like a freeform pie, or a pie with no dish.
 Just like pies you can make galettes sweet or savory.
 What I love about galettes is you can use your favorite pie dough recipe and just bake them without the dish.
 It makes for a very rustic and very easy, but equally delicious pie for any occasion.
 If you love pizzas or flatbreads, a savory galette is something you will probably also love!
 Just like pizzas and flatbreads, you can make any flavor profile you like.

-Today I’m sharing a recipe for my Spinach Mushroom Galette.
-I made this by using my traditional pie dough recipe but adding thyme into the dough.
+Today I'm sharing a recipe for my Spinach Mushroom Galette.
+I made this by using my All Butter Pie Crust but adding thyme into the dough.
 This makes the dough more savory and also gives it a great flavor!
 I used white baby mushrooms, spinach, onions, Monterey Jack cheese, balsamic, garlic powder, oregano, sage, black pepper, and parmesan.
-Other veggies that would also lend well to this flavor profile would be broccoli, zucchini, cauliflower, and kale – so feel free to get creative or sub out veggies if you’re out of something.
+Other veggies that would also lend well to this flavor profile would be broccoli, zucchini, cauliflower, and kale – so feel free to get creative or sub out veggies if you're out of something.
 This is a great recipe as an appetizer, lunch, or dinner!
-Get the recipe below for my Spinach Mushroom Galette.

 226 grams ( cups) organic all purpose flour

 3/4 cup (170 grams) organic salted butter, cold

 4 ounces organic Monterey Jack cheese, grated

 1/4 teaspoon organic dried sage